 It’s true that a contractor that meets or exceeds the standards set by the questions above, but it’s also true that with this kind of work you get what you pay for.
 With a truly qualified siding contractor, you may pay more upfront, but benefit from savings down the road thanks to the quality of your installation.

 In general, new siding installations cost between $15,000-$45,000 for residential customers.
 The material chosen, the size of the home, the architecture of the home, and your geography all play a role in determining where you fall in that range.
 Besides those factors, labor is the single biggest indicator of how much your siding installation will cost.
 When choosing the right siding contractor, it is important that they are well-qualified, but it’s also equally as important that they’re able to match your budget without sacrificing quality.
 When choosing your contractor it’s important to consider how much they cost, and how well you can manage those costs.
+Many contractors also make use of technology to manage costs and the entire construction process.
+Ask your contractor what type of construction management software they use for job management.

 The good news is that installation estimates usually has the labor already included making the price neat and tidy for your review.
 The labor is charged by the square foot and is modified according to the material you choose.
 The heavier the siding, the more workers needed to safely and effectively install the siding.
 Sometimes, contractors may charge labor separately.
 Carefully review what the estimate covers and what is considered extra when reviewing the quote.